 Arkansas is well-known both for the great beauty of its landscape, earning it the nickname the "Natural State," and for being a center of industry, with large companies like Wal-Mart and Tyson Foods headquartered there.
 Arkansas is also a great state to work as a nurse.
-The Bureau of Labor Statistics reports that nurses nationwide should have excellent job prospects in the coming years.
+The Bureau of Labor Statistics reports that nurses nationwide should have good job prospects in the coming years.

 Bureau of Labor Statistics research shows 2009 mean annual salaries for nurses in Arkansas range from $57,040 for registered nurses to $33,750 for licensed practical nurses to $20,220 for nursing aides.
 According to a 2009 report by the Arkansas State Board of Nursing, there is a statewide lack of qualified nurses in Arkansas.
 This is caused by a bottleneck due to inadequate faculty at campus-based institutions of higher learning.
 There are not enough instructors to teach everyone who wants to become a nurse.
 Online nursing schools in Arkansas address this issue.